 Rosenstein engineered and presided over signal abuses at the Department of Justice, transforming the rule of law into the rule of lawlessness.

-Justice took a back seat to petty partisanship.
+Justice took a backseat to petty partisanship.

-More egregiously, Rosenstein was an active participant in one of the dirtiest tricks perpetrated in modern politics, the targeting of the president without legal cause or evidence.
+More egregiously, Rosenstein was an active participant in one of the dirtiest tricks perpetrated in modern politics: the targeting of the president without legal cause or evidence.

-David Schoen rejoins us now, civil liberties attorney.
+David Schoen rejoins us now, Civil Liberties Attorney.

 He had some very aggressive committee chairs.

-A lot of these guys, good lat, but I think they left the job unfinished, unfortunately.
+A lot of these guys, Good Lat, but I think they left the job unfinished, unfortunately.

-Right Rosenstein got away with a lot of it.
+Brian Rosenstein got away with a lot of it.

-I'm waiting to see now, though, when Elijah Cummings will call him before his committee and we'll hear from Rosenstein how he all of a sudden he was forced out, more obstruction, something like that.
+I'm waiting to see now, though, when Elijah Cummings will call him before his committee and we'll hear from Rosenstein how he all of a sudden was forced out, more obstruction, something like that.

 It started when, you know, Mr. Sessions felt he had to recuse himself.